 One of the great advantages of LTI is that although you are displaying the same library as a tool in the LMS, students who access this tool from different courses can receive different book permissions.
 This way you can create a single library for your institute containing all books (whether answer books, different subject books) and only the appropriate students will see the appropriate books.

 Go to the new LTI section in your library or cloud ebook submenu.
-Type in the name of a course and hit Create course.
+Type in the name of the Activity and hit Create course.

-The course will appear among the registered courses list.
+The activity name will appear among the registered courses list.

 Click on Permissions to set the relevant permissions for this course.
 Students enrolled in this course will receive those permissions.
 In the following example, we are assigning permissions to the book "Introduction to Biology".

 Using Your Library or Cloud Ebook as an LTI Tool

 Now that you have set the relevant permissions for the course(s) you want, you should now make the library or cloud ebook available for your students through your LMS.
 Kotobee Author already supports exporting SCORM packages, but LTI is unrelated to SCORM.
 In the following steps, we will be using Moodle as an example LMS, due to its popularity and support for LTI.